techandpeople/techandpeople.github.io/_team/fsr.md

     url: fgrocha@fc.ul.pt
 ---

-I completed my BSc degree in 2017 and my MSc degree in 2020 both in Information Systems and Computer Engineering in Instituto Superior Técnico, University of Lisbon.
-During my MSc thesis, I researched on an accessible tangible programming kit for visually impaired children.
-I am currently pursuing a Ph.D. in Accessibility at the Faculty of Science of the University of Lisbon.
+Filipa Rocha holds Bachelor's and Master's degrees in Information Systems and Computer Engineering from Instituto Superior Técnico, University of Lisbon.
+She is now pursuing a Ph.D. at the University of Lisbon with Tiago Guerreiro and Hugo Nicolau as advisors.

+Her Ph.D. is focused on improving technology accessibility for children with visual impairments.
+The work is mainly focused on developing coding environments that promote collaborative work between mixed-visual ability children while training computational thinking skills.